-We receive concurrent enrollment with MCC, NJC, and any in-state accredited junior college or fouryear college or university.
+We receive concurrent enrollment with MCC and any in-state accredited junior college or four-year college or university.
 Below are some of the following entrance expectations of each:

-Morgan Community College (MCC): These courses are dual credit (high school and college) and are offered for juniors and/or seniors.
-Acceptance into these courses includes ACCUPLACER Sentence Skills (70 or above) and Reading (62 or above) test scores Math (85 or above) OR ACT English (18 or above) and Reading (17 or above) scores and Mat (23 or above), OR SAT Reading and Writing (470 or above) or Math (500 or above), OR instructor approval.
+Morgan Community College (MCC): These courses are dual credit (high school and college).
+Acceptance into these courses includes ACCUPLACER Sentence Skills (70 or above) and Reading

+(62 or above) test scores Math (85 or above) OR SAT Reading and Writing (470 or above) or Math (500 or above), OR instructor approval.
 These classes meet at the same time, but not daily nor do they follow the Idalia School District RJ-3 school calendar.
 These classes may meet in the Idalia classroom, VNET, or online.
-See counselor for list of available courses.
+See school advocate for list of available courses.